dogtail9/ProjectTemplateTutorial/README.md

 *The built-in WCFServiceLibrary template is now added to the solution*

-We done with step two of this tutorial.
+We are done with step two of this tutorial.

 ## Optional project template
 Let´s add the project template and a dialog for the optional project in our project template.